env3d/vancouver-rental-issues/README.md

 # How it works

-With the expection of the /issues, all endpoints work in a similar way, for example the following all the streets that contains rental suites:
+With the exception of the /issues, all endpoints work in a similar way, for example the following all the streets that contains rental suites:

 ```
 % curl https://learn.operatoroverload.com/rental/streets